gusztavvargadr/workstations/README.md

 **Note** Booting a workstation for the first time can take a significant amount of time.
 If you have a slow connection, downloading the [Vagrant boxes] - usually several GBs for Windows guests - might require some patience and retries.
 Creating another machine from the same box later though will reuse the already downloaded one of course.

-**Note** Configuring the core OS after Sysprep (to support actually unique virtual machines) and provisioning the workstations (e.g. installing the custom tools not included in the [original boxes][Packer templates]) by default happens during the initial boot as well.
+**Note** Configuring the core OS after Sysprep (to support actually unique virtual machines) and provisioning the workstations (e.g. installing the custom tools not included in the [Packer templates]) by default happens during the initial boot as well.
 However, starting the machines again later will not need these steps, so the process will be significantly faster.

 **Note** The example in this section creates a workstation with a sample configuration by default, focusing on demonstrating the management of machines in general.
 You will see the details of how to customize it according to your preferences [later][Usage].